SimDynamX/SpaceTeamsROS/README.md

 # SpaceTeams ROS 2 Integration

-This repository provides ROS 2 integration for SpaceTeams as well as an example navigation algorithm that is compatible with the Competition sim location in the 'python-ros-comm2' branch.
+This repository provides ROS 2 integration for SpaceTeams as well as an example navigation algorithm for the Competition.

 ## Overview